Rigorous data-driven computation of spectral properties of Koopman operators for dynamical systems: Computing spectral measures from trajectory data

 \subsubsection{Tent map}

 The tent map with parameter $2$ is the function $F:[0,1]\rightarrow [0,1]$ given by $F(x) = 2\min\{x,1-x\}$.
 It generates a chaotic system with discrete and continuous spectra.
 We consider $\Omega=[0,1]$ with the usual Lebesgue measure.
-The corresponding Koopman operator $\mathcal{K}$ is an isometry, but it is not unitary since the function $\mathcal{K}g$ is symmetric about $x=1/2$ for any function $g$, and hence $\mathcal{K}$ is not onto.
+The corresponding Koopman operator $\mathcal{K}$ is an isometry.
+However, it is not unitary since the function $\mathcal{K}g$ is symmetric about $x=1/2$ for any function $g$, and hence $\mathcal{K}$ is not onto.
 Furthermore, the decomposition in \eqref{eqn:spec_meas} reduces to an atomic part at $\theta=0$ of size $(\int_{0}^1g(x)dx)^2$ and an absolutely continuous part.
 The tent map thus demonstrates that our algorithm deals with mixed spectral types without a priori knowledge of the eigenvalues of $\mathcal{K}$.

-To compute the inner-products $\langle g,\mathcal{K}^ng \rangle$ for \cref{alg:spec_meas_poly}, we sample the observable $g$ on an equally spaced dyadic grid with equal weights.\footnote{While this quadrature rule may seem suboptimal, it is selected due to the dyadic structure of the tent map and to avoid issues when computing the integrals $\langle g,\mathcal{K}^ng \rangle$ for large $n$ due to chaotic nature of $F$.} As an example, consider the arbitrary discontinuous function
+To compute the inner products $\langle g,\mathcal{K}^ng \rangle$ for \cref{alg:spec_meas_poly}, we sample the observable $g$ on an equally spaced dyadic grid with equal weights.\footnote{While this quadrature rule may seem suboptimal, it is selected because of the dyadic structure of the tent map and to avoid issues when computing the integrals $\langle g,\mathcal{K}^ng \rangle$ for large $n$ due to the chaotic nature of $F$.} As an example, consider the arbitrary discontinuous function

 where $C\approx 1.035030525813683$ is a normalization constant.
 Applying \cref{alg:spec_meas_poly}, we found convergence to the Radon--Nikodym derivative away from the singular part of the measure (the atom at zero) behaved as predicted by \cref{thm:unitary_pointwise_convergence}.
-To see the importance of the filter, we have plotted the reconstruction from the Fourier coefficients both with and without the filter \eqref{cpt_kernel} in \cref{fig:tent}.
-As $N$ increases, we see that the filter localizes the severe oscillations in the vicinity of the origin and we gain convergence to the Radon--Nikodym derivative away from the eigenvalue at $0$.
+To see the importance of the filter, we plot the reconstruction from the Fourier coefficients both with and without the filter \eqref{cpt_kernel} in \cref{fig:tent}.
+As $N$ increases, we see that the filter localizes the severe oscillations near the origin, and we gain convergence to the Radon--Nikodym derivative away from the eigenvalue at $0$.
 This is not the case without the filter, where severe oscillations pollute the entire interval.
 Using the filter in~\eqref{cpt_kernel}, the atomic part approximated via \cref{atom_theorem} was correct to $4.4\times 10^{-4}$ for $N=1000$ and converges in the limit $N\rightarrow\infty$, whereas convergence via \eqref{origin_well_behaved20} does not hold without the filter.